-The AGEC has three forms: AGEC-A, AGEC-B, and AGEC-S. Refer to www.az.transfer.org/cas/atass/student/agec.html for a detailed description of each AGEC.
+The AGEC has three forms: AGEC-A, AGEC-B, and AGEC-S. Refer to www.az.transfer.org/cas/atass/student/ agec.html for a detailed description of each AGEC.

-Community colleges are responsible for certifying completion of the AGEC on the official institutional transcripts.
+Community colleges are responsible for certifying the date of completion of the AGEC on the official institutional transcripts.